Great Sand Dunes Guide: Everything You Need to Know

 Great Sand Dunes Guide - Zapata Falls

-While it is not technically located within the Great Sand Dunes National Park, the nearby Zapata Falls is definitely a must-see attraction when visiting the park.
-Located just 9-miles outside of the park, the Zapata Falls is a breathtaking waterfall that is fairly easy for hikers of all abilities to get to.
-To reach the trailhead for the falls, head southwest on county highway 150 South out of Great Sand Dunes National Park.
-Follow 150 South for roughly 5.3-miles until you see a sign for Zapata Falls on the left-hand side of the road.
-You will turn left and follow the access road for roughly 3.6-miles until you reach the parking lot and trailhead.
+To reach the trailhead for the falls, head southwest on County Highway 150 South out of Great Sand Dunes National Park.
+Follow 150 South for roughly 5.3 miles until you see a sign for Zapata Falls on the left-hand side of the road.
+You will turn left and follow the access road for roughly 3.6 miles until you reach the parking lot and trailhead.

-Great Sand Dunes Guide - Zapata Falls Location Map
+Zapata Falls Location Map

 Once you reach the trailhead for Zapata Falls, the trail itself is very easy and accessible for hikers of all abilities.
 It’s a very short out-and-back hike that is less than a mile, but it does require that you get into a shallow stream for a bit to reach the falls.
 Zapata Falls is located near the base of the Sangre de Cristo Mountains and is enclosed within a rock outcropping.
-Once you reach the stream, you will be able to walk in the stream or hop from rock-to-rock in the shallow stream until you reach a sharp turn where the falls are located.
+Once you reach the stream, you will be able to walk in the stream or hop from rock to rock in the shallow stream until you reach a sharp turn where the falls are located.

 If you have water shoes or sandals, they are ideal for this hike as you can wear them in the water.
-Zapata Falls drops roughly 30-feet into the stream below and is one of the prettier waterfalls that I have seen in Southern Colorado, so it is definitely worth the hike.
+Zapata Falls drops roughly 30 feet into the stream below and is one of the prettier waterfalls that I have seen in Southern Colorado, so it is definitely worth the hike.
 For more details on the Zapata Falls hike, please reference the Zapata Falls trail map I have included in my Great Sand Dunes guide below.

 Catch a Sunrise or Sunset Over the Dunes